Skip to content

 Huma tries to balance schema simplicity, usability, and broad compatibility with schema correctness and a broad range of language support for end-to-end API tooling.
 To that end, it supports field nullability to a limited extent, and future changes may modify this default behavior as tools become more compatible with advanced JSON Schema features.

-Fields being nullable is determined automatically but can be overidden as needed using the logic below:
+Fields being nullable is determined automatically but can be overridden as needed using the logic below:

 1. Start with no fields as nullable